-Typically, Zero would first attempt to replicate a group, by assigning a
+Typically, a Zero node would first attempt to replicate a group, by assigning a

-new

-Dgraph alpha to run the same group as assigned to another.
-Once the group has
+new Alpha node to run the same group previously assigned to another.
+After the

-Over time, the data would be evenly split across all the groups.
+Over time, the data will be evenly split across all of the groups.
 So, it’s

-important to ensure that the number of Dgraph alphas is a multiple of the
+important to ensure that the number of Alpha nodes is a multiple of the